Weighted Sobolev space theory for the heat equation and the time-fractional heat equation in non-smooth domains

 \item For any $F\in C^{\infty}(\Omega)$,

 \item For a function $F\in C^{\infty}(\Omega)$,

 \end{itemize} In \eqref{220818255} and \eqref{220716632}, $F$ is also viewed as a function defined on $\bR_+\times\cM$, given by $(r,\sigma)\mapsto F(r\sigma)$.
-We leave it to the reader to verify that $\nabla_{\bS}$ (resp. $\Delta_{\bS}$) is equivalent to the gradient (resp.
-Laplace-Beltrami) operator implied by the standard differential structure on $\bS^{d-1}$; see \cite{JJ} for details on the standard differential structure on $\bS^{d-1}$.
+We leave it to the reader to verify that $\nabla_{\bS}$ (resp. $\Delta_{\bS}$) coincides with the gradient (resp.
+Laplace–Beltrami operator) associated with the standard differential structure on $\bS^{d-1}$; see \cite{JJ} for details.

-We make certain assumptions about $\cM$ to applicate Theorem \ref{220602322}.(2).
+We make certain assumptions on $\cM$ in order to apply Theorem \ref{220602322}.(2).